Expectations vs Reality of Printers

 • Those who own Brother Canon, Lexmark and Samsung also replied that they like/love their printers.

-HP fares well in the regular black-and-white laser printer market.
-61% of the respondents who own an HP model were completely satisfied with its performance.
-Only Brother scored higher with 63%.
-For Samsung, the figure was 47%.
-They also reported that printers often get replaced because of performance problems.
-Among the printers purchased new since 2012 and subsequently swapped out by their owners, nearly 75% were abandoned because they had stopped working well or stopped working altogether.
+Of the printers purchased new since 2012 and subsequently replaced by their owners, nearly 75% had stopped working well or stopped working altogether.
 The remaining 26% were replaced by owners who wanted to upgrade.

 Among those who participated in our TonerBuzz survey: